Wikipedia with MathJax

 Pros

-• Works well with zoom settings
+• Works great with non-default zoom settings

 Cons